Photo by Michelle Arcila Opsvik

 The Gown of Entry

-Alec Harper, tenor sax / Eliot Cardinaux, piano, spoken word / Aaron Edgcomb, drums
+Alec Harper, tenor sax / Eliot Cardinaux, piano, voice, poetry / Aaron Edgcomb, drums

 A collaborative trio that met during their final year at the New England Conservatory in the fall of 2015, The Gown of Entry has worked in an improvised setting ever since.
 The group’s members, Alec Harper (tenor saxophone), Eliot Cardinaux (piano, spoken word), and Aaron Edgcomb (drums, percussion, cymbals), interlace both brightly lyrical and somber melodies through open gestures of form, infiltrating texture and silence alike, crafting resonant, panoramic palettes threaded with lines of their pianist’s original poetry.